dkjensen/wc-cart-pdf/readme.txt

 == Installation ==
 1. Upload plugin and then activate
 2. Ensure WooCommerce is installed and activated as well

 == Changelog ==
+2.0.3
+* Add custom action before output to send an email or create a custom post

+== Changelog ==
 2.0.2